YaYaChen827/Udacity_Intro_to_Computer_Science/README.md

-This is a course of learning Python.
+This is a course of learning Python in Udacity.
 Recording solving of the problem sets and each quiz for my learning history.